Anuradha-Yapa/To-Do-FOSS/README.md

-This is a simple to-do application with the following business requirements.
+# This is a simple to-do application with the following business requirements

 -Ask user whether he wants to view / create a to-do -Users should be able to write to-dos